dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 ### 7.2 Create the Environment Template Content

+The above tempalte will create a new Github repository and the necessary Infrastructure as Code (IaC)-files to provision a Confluent Cloud environment.
+The github repository also will contain an github actions workflow to provision the environment and a documentation page that will be created in the github actions workflow.
+These files are provided as content templates that will be used to create the actual files in the github repository.

-Create a directory for the environment template content  `confluent-self-service-templates/environment-template/content/` and within that directory create a Terraform configuration file called `main.tf`:
+Create a directory for the environment template content  `confluent-self-service-templates/environment-template/content/`.
+Within that directory create a Terraform configuration file called `main.tf`:

 ```bash
 mkdir -p confluent-self-service-templates/environment-template/content